 Many school districts across the country struggle to recruit and retain qualified teachers in certain subject areas, and in particular schools and areas that are of higher need.
 But providing benefits such as incentive bonuses or loan forgiveness can help significantly improve teacher retention, according to a new study.

-NASFAA's Board of Directors is here to represent you, and is seeking your input.
-Please email any questions or comments you might have directly to a member of the NASFAA board by clicking on their name on our Board Member Bios page.
-Questions or feedback may pertain to NASFAA products and services, membership benefits, policy and advocacy, or any other topic you would like to bring before the board.
-The board will compile feedback and discuss at the March 12-13 Board meeting.
+NASFAA's Board of Directors is here to represent you and is seeking your input.
+Please email any questions or comments you might have directly to a member of the NASFAA Board by clicking on their name on our Board Member Bios page.
+Questions or feedback may pertain to NASFAA products and services, membership benefits, policy issues and advocacy efforts, or any other topic you would like to bring before the Board.
+The Board will compile feedback and discuss at the June 23-24 Board Meeting.
 We welcome your insight.